MSallermann/chemfit/docs/src/installation.rst

     .. code-block:: python

-        import pyscme # must succeed in order to use scme_fitting.scme_objective_function
+        import pyscme # must succeed in order to use scme_fitting.scme_factories

     Further, a recent enough version must be installed.